William R. Eaton: Early and law school

+Political career

+He served as deputy district attorney of the second judicial district 1909 to 1913.

+State legislature

 He served as member of the State senate 1915 to 1918 and 1923 to 1926.
 He was a sponsor of the Colorado State Workmen's Compensation Law in 1915.
 He specialized in oil and shale land property rights, insurance, mining, and corporate law.
 He served on the Public Lands Committee.
 He was interested in the establishment of military installations and the expansion of the Fitzsimons General Hospital near Denver.

+Congress

 Eaton was elected as a Republican to the 71st and 72nd Congresses (March 4, 1929 – March 3, 1933).
 He was an unsuccessful candidate for reelection in 1932 to the 73rd Congress and for election in 1934 to the 74th Congress.
 His loss in 1932 is attributed to his position that the prohibition should not have been repealed.

+Later career

 He resumed the practice of law in Denver, Colorado.
 He was a member of the Masonic Temple, the city, state, national and international bar associations, the National Association for Constitutional Government.
 He was also a member of the Sons and Daughters of the Pilgrims and the Colorado State Historical Society.